Consuegra: History

+On 11 September 1891, a flood of the Amarguillo caused catastrophic damage to the town, and 359 deaths.

 In 1976, Consuegra made news worldwide as the only municipality in Spain that had reported a majority "no" vote in the 1976 Spanish political reform referendum, with an official result reported of 2,909 votes against democratic reforms and only 2,371 in favor.
 Overall, 94.2% of Spanish voters had approved the changes.
 The reported results prompted an angry response from village residents who accused the town's leaders of fraud, and the provincial election board voted to annul the results.